Randy Duncan

-Hearst Randolph "Randy" Duncan, Jr. (March 15, 1937 – September 27, 2016) was an American gridiron football quarterback and lawyer.
+Hearst Randolph Duncan Jr. (March 15, 1937 – September 27, 2016) was an American professional football player who was a quarterback in the Canadian Football League (CFL) and American Football League (AFL).
+He played college football for the Iowa Hawkeyes and was inducted into the College Football Hall of Fame in 1997.

-He played college football at the University of Iowa in the Big Ten Conference.
-He played in two Rose Bowls (January 1957, 1959) and was inducted into the College Football Hall of Fame (1997).
-Duncan was the first overall pick in the 1959 NFL Draft by the Green Bay Packers, but played professionally for Canadian Football League's BC Lions and the American Football League's Dallas Texans.
+He played for Iowa in the Big Ten Conference and played in two Rose Bowls (January 1957, 1959).
+He was the first overall pick in the 1959 NFL draft by the Green Bay Packers, but played professionally for CFL's BC Lions and the AFL's Dallas Texans.
+After his football career, he became a lawyer.

 Early years

 Duncan was born to Hearst and Louise Duncan in 1937, in Osage, Iowa.
 He moved with his family to Mason City before finally attending Roosevelt High School in Des Moines.
 Duncan was a highly regarded prospect in both football and basketball.
 He was a first team all-state guard on the Roosevelt basketball team that lost in the 1954 state championship game.
 Duncan was a first team all-state quarterback for Roosevelt, leading the Roughriders to an undefeated season and a state title in 1954.
 The teams only lost two games in his three years there.

 Duncan graduated from high school after the 1954 fall semester, and he was heavily recruited after choosing to play football.
-He nearly went to the University of Colorado in Boulder, but decided to attend the University of Iowa in Iowa City.
-Duncan has said that the only reason was because of his friendship with Iowa assistant coach Bump Elliott.
+He nearly went to the University of Colorado in Boulder, but decided to attend the University of Iowa in Iowa City largely because of his friendship with Iowa assistant coach Bump Elliott.